 Over Doing Exercise May Lead to Arthritis in Later Years

 Synopsis: Osteoarthritis is a degenerative joint disease that causes pain, swelling and stiffness.
+Middle-aged men and women who engage in high levels of physical activity may be unknowingly causing damage to their knees and increasing their risk for osteoarthritis.

 Main DigestMiddle-aged men and women who engage in high levels of physical activity may be unknowingly causing damage to their knees and increasing their risk for osteoarthritis.